Bifocal Lenses: The Practical Solution for Clear Vision at Two Distances

 By combining two different diopters, bifocal lenses help reduce eye strain and improve quality of life.

-Adapting to bifocal lenses takes a little longer than adapting to single vision lenses.
-The user must get used to changing focus by moving their eyes.
+Adapting to bifocal lenses requires a slightly longer period compared to monofocal lenses.
+The user must get used to changing focus by moving their gaze.

-It is recommended that the glasses be worn constantly during the first few days, avoiding alternating with other pairs.
-Reading should also be done through the lower part of the lens.
+It is recommended that the glasses be worn constantly for the first few days, avoiding alternation with other pairs.
+Also, reading should be done through the lower part of the lens.

 If persistent discomfort or difficulties arise, it is advisable to return for an optometric check-up for adjustments or additional recommendations.